kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 {% endhighlight %}

-Gradients are calculated [only for leaf variables](https://stackoverflow.com/questions/48051434/computing-gradients-of-intermediate-nodes-in-pytorch/48054482#48054482) by default.
+Note that the derivative of `z` w.r.t. `y` is `None` since gradients are calculated [only for leaf variables](https://stackoverflow.com/questions/48051434/computing-gradients-of-intermediate-nodes-in-pytorch/48054482#48054482) by default.

-*Note:* Calling `.backward()` only works on scalar variables.
-When called on vector variables, an additional ‘gradient’ argument is required.
-In fact, `y.backward()` is equivalent to `y.backward(torch.tensor(1.))`. `torch.autograd` is an engine for computing vector-Jacobian product.
-Read [more](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html#sphx-glr-beginner-blitz-autograd-tutorial-py).

 You could use `retain_grad()` to calculate the gradient of non-left variables.
 You can use `retain_graph=True` so that the buffers are not freed.
 To reduce memory usage, during the `.backward()` call, all the intermediary results are deleted when they are not needed anymore.
 Hence if you try to call `.backward()` again, the intermediary results don’t exist and the backward pass cannot be performed.